jegan321/nuro/README.md

 Render methods are the most flexible way to implement components since you have the full power of JavaScript.
 If there is some logic that is awkward to represent as a template (such as dynamic tag names) you may want to use render methods instead.
 However, they tend to be tedious to write and hard to read for large components.

 ## Nested Components
-To include components inside other components, use the `includes` object:
+To include components inside other components, use an `$includes` object:
 ```js
 class ChildComponent {
   $template = `<p>Child component</p>`